-Water and cleansers are important for avoiding excessive oil on the face and moisturizing your skin.
+Water and cleansers are essential for avoiding excessive oil on the face and moisturizing your skin.
 The more hydrated your skin is, the less oil it’ll produce overnight.

 If you fail to moisturize, your skin will overcompensate for the dryness it experiences.
 This will lead to more sebum creation and, by extension, more oil on your face in the morning.